flax-lang/flax/issues.md

 18. Some way of handling both types and expressions in `sizeof`/`typeid`/`typeof`.
 Might work if we just check for identifiers, but then what about polymorphic types?
 Those won't even parse as expressions.

-19. Do we want to re-typecheck arguments for each function target?? this can help things infer better, but would also probably slow shit down a lot...

 -----